Slyx737/Alpha-Vantage/README.md

 The plugin is invoked with the phrase 'use alpha_vantage to...'.
 For example, 'use alpha_vantage to fetch the income statement for IBM'.

+## News Sentiment (v1.01)
+You can now fetch market news and sentiment data related to specific topics or sectors.
+This feature uses the newsSentiment function of the Alpha Vantage API.

+To specify a topic, use the topics parameter followed by the topic of your choice.
+For instance, to fetch news related to the technology sector, you could use:

+`use alpha_vantage to get news sentiment for tickers=AAPL with topics=technology`

+Remember, you can specify multiple topics by separating them with a comma:

+`use alpha_vantage to get news sentiment for tickers=AAPL with topics=technology,ipo`

+This will fetch news articles that simultaneously cover technology and IPOs.

+Below is the full list of supported topics:

+- Blockchain: `blockchain`
+- Earnings: `earnings`
+- IPO: `ipo`
+- Mergers & Acquisitions: `mergers_and_acquisitions`
+- Financial Markets: `financial_markets`
+- Economy - Fiscal Policy (e.g., tax reform, government spending): `economy_fiscal`
+- Economy - Monetary Policy (e.g., interest rates, inflation): `economy_monetary`
+- Economy - Macro/Overall: `economy_macro`
+- Energy & Transportation: `energy_transportation`
+- Finance: `finance`
+- Life Sciences: `life_sciences`
+- Manufacturing: `manufacturing`
+- Real Estate & Construction: `real_estate`
+- Retail & Wholesale: `retail_wholesale`
+- Technology: `technology`

 ## Contribution

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are always welcome.